eltontay/Festival-Smart-Contracts/README.md

 ### Deployment of Smart Contract

-Since the Ethereum Merge, Infura does not support Rinkeby, Kovan or Ropsten.
-Currently (5 October 2022), facing issue connecting to a node provided by Settlemint, hence, with respect of time, will be switching to Infura Goerli testnet for the deployment of this project.
+Since the Ethereum Merge, Ethereum Testnet does not support Rinkeby, Kovan or Ropsten.
+Therefore, as of 5 October 2022, Goerli testnet will be used for the deployment of this project.

 You can view the contracts here